 In short, data is more expensive to store in Redshift than in S3.
 Employing the pricing models above in a typical scenario, storing 2 TBs of data can cost $42 in S3 as opposed to $640 in Redshift.

-AtScale solves for this pricing dichotomy by storing dimension tables in Amazon Redshift, while keeping aggregates and fact tables in Amazon S3.
+AtScale solves for this pricing dichotomy by storing dimension tables in Amazon Redshift, while keeping raw data in Amazon S3.

 Having dimensionality data on Amazon Redshift not only provides the benefits of a minimum footprint on AWS, but also avoids having to go back to Amazon Redshift to obtain results.
 AtScale makes use of the aggregates stored on Amazon S3 to produce results.
 Subsequent retrieval access is very fast and with the cost of a very small footprint.
 Once the aggregate table has been built, subsequent access to Amazon Redshift is avoided.
 This is an ideal model because it brings data movement to a minimum.